-The nationwide average for a 30-year fixed-rate refinance cruised higher, but the average rate on a 15-year fixed trended down.
-The average rate on 10-year fixed refis, meanwhile, fell.
+The average for a 30-year fixed-rate refinance climbed higher, but the average rate on a 15-year fixed remained steady.
+Meanwhile, the average rate on 10-year fixed refis were unchanged.

-Refinancing rates are constantly changing, but they remain much lower overall than they were before the Great Recession.
-If you’re in the market to refinance, it may make sense to lock if you see a rate you like.
+Refinancing rates are in a constant state of flux, but they remain low by historical standards.
+If you’re in the market to refinance, it could make sense to lock if you see a rate you like.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.65 percent, up 6 basis points since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was lower, at 3.62 percent.
+The average 30-year fixed-refinance rate is 3.36 percent, up 3 basis points since the same time last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 3.61 percent.

 15-year fixed refinance

-The average rate for a 15-year fixed refi is 2.96 percent, down 6 basis points since the same time last week.
+The average rate for a 15-year fixed refi is 2.82 percent, unchanged since the same time last week.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $685 per $100,000 borrowed.
-That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much faster.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $679 per $100,000 borrowed.
+That’s obviously much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll come out thousands of dollars ahead over the life of the loan in total interest paid and build equity much more quickly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.00 percent, down 11 basis points since the same time last week.
+The average rate for a 10-year fixed-refinance loan is 2.86 percent, unchanged over the last seven days.

-Monthly payments on a 10-year fixed-rate refi at 3.00 percent would cost $970.69 per month for every $100,000 you borrow.
-As you can see, the substantial savings in interest costs you’ll reap with that short 10-year term comes with the downside of a much larger monthly payment.
+Monthly payments on a 10-year fixed-rate refi at 2.86 percent would cost $959.16 per month for every $100,000 you borrow.
+As you can see, the hefty savings in interest costs you’ll reap with that short 10-year term comes with the downside of a much larger monthly payment.

 Where rates are headed